 The Company's concentration of risk related to accounts receivable and accounts payable was determined by evaluating the number of customers and vendors accounting for 10% or more of accounts receivable ("AR") and accounts payable ("AP").
-As of September 30, 2021, AEye had three customers accounting for 10% or more of AR and two vendors accounting for 10% or more of AP.
-As of December 31, 2020, AEye had four customers accounting for 10% or more of AR and three vendors accounting for 10% or more of AP.
+As of September 30, 2021, AEye had three customers accounting for 10% or more of AP.
+As of December 31, 2020, AEye had four customers accounting for 10% or more of AP and three vendors accounting for 10% or more of AP.